JAY110905/conjuguemos/README.md

+# At the moment, the exploit is unsuitable for actual use.
+Please don't try to use it.
 # conjuguemos
 This is for educational purposes only.
 If this is used to cheat in any way, it's not my fault.
 You have been warned.<br>
 **Note:** This only works with conjugation, not vocab.
 I'm looking for a way to get it to work, but at the moment the exploit used in this program doesn't exist in that mode.